jameshschuler/doug-score-viewer/api/DougScoreViewerAPI/README.md

 # DougScore Viewer API

-RESTful API written using .NET 6, C#, and Entity Framework Core connected to a PostgreSQL database hosted by Supabase.
+Simple RESTful API written using .NET 6, C#, and Entity Framework Core connected to a PostgreSQL database hosted by Supabase.
 The API is hosted in an app service in Azure.